freedomofpress/securedrop/README.md

 SecureDrop is open source and released under the [GNU Affero General Public License v3](/LICENSE).

-The [wordlist](/securedrop/wordlist) we use to generate source passphrases comes from [Diceware](http://world.std.com/~reinhold/diceware.html), and is licensed under Creative Commons Attribution 3.0 Unported thanks to A G Reinhold.
+The [wordlist](/securedrop/dictionaries/diceware.txt) we use to generate source passphrases is based off a new [Diceware wordlist](https://github.com/heartsucker/diceware), and is licensed under the MIT license thanks to [Heartsucker](https://heartsucker.com).